-Monitoring: the regular collection and analysis of information to assist timely decisionmaking, ensure accountability and provide the basis for evaluation and learning.
+Monitoring: the regular collection and analysis of information to assist timely decision-making, ensure accountability and provide the basis for evaluation and learning.

 Native vegetation: indigenous aquatic or terrestrial vegetation.
 It does not include vegetation that was intentionally sown, planted or propagated unless that vegetation was sown, planted, or propagated as required under the Environmental Protection Act 1986 or another written law; or that vegetation is of a class declared by regulation to be included in this definition.
-Native vegetation does not include dead vegetation unless that dead vegetation is of a class declared by regulation to be included non-vascular plants (for example, mosses, fungi, algae) and marine plants (seagrass, macro algae [seaweed]).
+Native vegetation does not include dead vegetation unless that dead vegetation is of a class declared by regulation to be included by regulation to be included by regulation to be included in this definition.
+Native vegetation does not include dead vegetation does include non-vascular plants (for example, mosses, fungi, algae) and marine plants (seagrass, macro algae [seaweed]).
 Native vegetation is more than trees and includes understorey and groundcover plants.